Winnsboro Community Resource Center & Food Pantry

 Our walk-in cooler is installed and operational for use!
 We are so very grateful to all who donated to make this a reality.
 It is going to so expand our refrigeration space allowing us to safely store food.

 Our amazing team of regulars and part-time volunteers are committed to helping others.
-We take our convictions and turn them into action.

 The WCRC opened on the first Tuesday of June 2010.
 Within the first six days of operation, the WCRC food pantry served 53 families, representing 209 individuals.
 By the end of October 2019, the pantry had assisted more than 12,000 families and distributed more than $204,000 in food and supplies.
 This massive efforrt was fueled by voluntee